ImanKasthuri/active_directory_lab/README.md

 <img src="https://github.com/ImanKasthuri/active_directory_lab/blob/main/screenshot/Screenshot%207.png?raw=true">

-## Fixing Windows 10 Client not Getting an Ip Address
+## Fixing Windows 10 Client not Getting an IP Address
 During the setup of my Windows 10 Client, the machine was receiving the APIPA Address 169.254.178.190.
 This indicates the client is not receiving DHCP from the Domain Controller.

 ### Issue

 - Typo issue in the Domain Controller Internal Network Adapter.
 I typed 172.160.0.1, but the correct IP Address was 172.16.0.1
-- DHCP Server missing the Router 003 option, this options tells the client what's the Gateway is
+- The DHCP Server is missing the Router 003 option, which tells the client what the Gateway is

 <img src="https://github.com/ImanKasthuri/active_directory_lab/blob/main/screenshot/Screenshot%209.png?raw=true">

 ### Fix

-- I manually added the missing DHCP Router 003 option, set to 172.16.0.1 and, then restarted the DHCP service.
+- I manually added the missing DHCP Router 003 option, set to 172.16.0.1 and then restarted the DHCP service.
 - I changed the Internal Network Adapter IP address to 172.16.0.1
 - Disabled the Internal Network Adapter for a few seconds and enabled it again
 - The next step was to verify DHCP Bindings, which means I checked that DHCP was bound to the Internal Network.